 Fighting Resistance

 Of course, rolling resistance isn’t the only thing you’re feeling on your smart trainer.
-In fact, it’s typically the least of the three factors which determine overall trainer resistance.
+In fact, it’s typically the least of the three factors that determine overall trainer resistance.
 Just like outdoors, we know that wind resistance and/or gravitational force are usually the biggest things slowing our avatars down on Zwift.

 Changelog